 In order to facilitate maintenance of the grounds and areas around monuments and markers and mausoleum walkways, no candles, statues, shepherd’s hooks, stuffed animals, solar lights, balloons, or other remembrances items are permitted.
 The Town also recommends not leaving anything of monetary or sentimental value at a grave or crypt, and the Town will not accept any responsibility for loss of such items.
 The Town reserves the right to remove any item without notice.

 In winter months, wreaths on standards are allowed as close to the crypt or monument as possible.
-The Town or it agents will do everything possible to protect floral decorations, but cannot accept responsibility for them.
+The Town or its agents will do everything possible to protect floral decorations but cannot accept responsibility for them.

 Cut flowers are always permitted but will be removed upon becoming wilted or unsightly with an odor from stagnant water.